Azure/cloud-for-sovereignty-quickstarts/prototypes/deploy-prototypes-1-getting-started.md

 This is a brief introduction to our latest landing zone lifecycle management tools.
 Our aim is to enhance efficiency, reliability, and compliance features continually, aligning with evolving customer needs.
 We welcome feedback on these tools, which include:

-- [Landing Zone Drift Analyzer<sup>PREVIEW</sup>](#landing-zone-drift-analyzerpreview): This tool monitors and compares the current state of the cloud environment with its original intended landing zone configuration, identifying critical deviations or changes.
+- [Landing Zone Drift Analyzer<sup>PREVIEW</sup>](#Drift-Analyzer): This tool monitors and compares the current state of the cloud environment with its original intended landing zone configuration, identifying critical deviations or changes.
-- [Assessment<sup>PREVIEW</sup>](#assessmentpreview): This tool performs a pre-deployment evaluation of Azure resources against Microsoft Cloud for Sovereignty standard practices, including the evaluation of resource locations and Azure policy assignments.
+- [Assessment<sup>PREVIEW</sup>](#Assessment): This tool performs a pre-deployment evaluation of Azure resources against Microsoft Cloud for Sovereignty standard practices, including the evaluation of resource locations and Azure policy assignments.
-- [Policy Compiler<sup>PREVIEW</sup>](#policy-compilerpreview): This tool streamlines the policy management process.
+- [Policy Compiler<sup>PREVIEW</sup>](#Policy-Compiler): This tool streamlines the policy management process.
 It systematically analyzes your organization's policy initiatives by examining key components.
+- [Azure Resource Locations<sup>PREVIEW</sup>](#Azure-Resource-Locations): This tool displays location information for deployed resources in your Azure subscription.

 ## Preview Notice
 **Preview Terms**.
 Landing Zone Drift Analyzer<sup>PREVIEW</sup>, Assessment<sup>PREVIEW</sup>, and Policy Compiler<sup>PREVIEW</sup> (collectively, "Microsoft Cloud for Sovereignty Lifecycle Tools<sup>PREVIEW</sup>" or the "Preview") is licensed to you as part of your [Azure subscription](https://azure.microsoft.com/support/legal/) and subject to terms applicable to "Previews" as detailed in the Universal License Terms for Online Services section of the <u></u>Microsoft Product Terms and the [Microsoft Products and Services Data Protection Addendum ("DPA")](https://www.microsoft.com/licensing/terms/welcome/welcomepage).
 AS STATED IN THOSE TERMS, PREVIEWS ARE PROVIDED "AS-IS," "WITH ALL FAULTS," AND "AS AVAILABLE," AND ARE EXCLUDED FROM THE SERVICE LEVEL AGREEMENTS AND LIMITED WARRANTY.
 MICROSOFT MAKES NO WARRANTY THAT THE DATA AND CONTENT PROVIDED AS PART OF THE PREVIEW IS ACCURATE, UP-TO-DATE, OR COMPLETE.
 THE PREVIEW (1) IS NOT DESIGNED, INTENDED, OR MADE AVAILABLE AS LEGAL SERVICES, AND (2) IS NOT INTENDED TO SUBSTITUTE FOR PROFESSIONAL LEGAL COUNSEL OR JUDGMENT.
 THE DATA AND CONTENT PROVIDED THROUGH THE PREVIEW SHOULD NOT BE USED IN PLACE OF CONSULTING WITH A QUALIFIED PROFESSIONAL LEGAL PROFESSIONAL FOR YOUR SPECIFIC NEEDS.
 Previews may employ lesser or different privacy and security measures than those typically present in Azure Services.
 Unless otherwise noted, you should not use Previews to process Personal Data or other data that is subject to legal or regulatory compliance requirements.
 The following terms in the [DPA](https://www.microsoft.com/licensing/docs/view/Microsoft-Products-and-Services-Data-Protection-Addendum-DPA) do not apply to Previews: Processing of Personal Data; GDPR, Data Security, and HIPAA Business Associate.
 We may change or discontinue Previews at any time without notice.
 We also may choose not to release a Preview into General Availability.